 CopernicaTV - LAW Creative - Partner interview

-Written by Walter van der Scheer on
+by Walter van der Scheer

 In the Copernica partner interviews we highlight a partner from the Copernica network.
 For this interview we are joined by Brett Sammels, client services director of LAW Creative.
 Read and view all about the unique proposition of this leading European hospitality and leisure agency and the opportunities of Ibeacons, direct bookings and collecting customer data for hospitality and leisure businesses.